kruti-thukral/RAFT_Prototype/README.md

 python3 Raft_Prototype.py 2000 3000 4000

-Now when you kill serverA , in the logs of other servers, you can see other server elected as the leader
+Now when you kill serverA , in the logs of other servers, you can see other server elected as the leader So Above is an example of log replication and leader election